Billaferd/QuantumNexus/Rules.md

 ### Battlefield

 The battlefield is between the loadout and deck, where all the units are placed.
-The battlefield is further subdivided into two horizontal lines.
+The battlefield is subdivided into two horizontal lines, front and back rows, and three vertical lines, left flank, center, and right flank.
+In all, there are six quadrants.
+These quadrants define where each unit's range can be targeted.

+#### Quadrants

+Quadrants are a way of splitting the battlefield.
+There can be any number of units in each quadrant, but only one leader can be in any quadrant simultaneously.

-#### Front Line
+##### Front Line

 The front line is the line of troops towards the front of the battlefield.
 These troops must attack and be attacked first.
 Opponents can't attack the back line until the front line is empty.

-#### Back Line
+##### Back Line

 The back line is the line of units behind the front line.
 This line of units can attack after the front line units have attacked but can't be targeted until all of the units on the front line are defeated.

+##### Flanks

+The areas on the far left and far right of the battlefield are known as the flanks.

+##### Center

+The areas between the flanks are known as the center.

+#### Ranges

+Each unit card will state its range.
+This applies to the unit's attack and abilities.
+If an ability has a different range, it will be explicitly stated.

+##### Close

+Close-range attacks and abilities can only target directly ahead of themselves or directly to either side.

+##### Mid

+Mid-range attacks and abilities can target either directly ahead, the immediate sides or the diagonals.

+##### Far

+Far-range attacks and abilities must target one row away from them.
+If they are in the back row, they can target the opponent's front row; if they are in the front row, they can target the opponent's back row.